Larry Slawson received his Masters Degree at UNC Charlotte. He specializes in Russian and Ukrainian History.

-The Rise and Fall of Ancient Meroe
+The Rise of of Meroe

 The ancient civilization of Meroe experienced its rise and fall through a variety of different climatic and environmental impacts.
 The dangerously hot and dry conditions of the Sahara had encouraged many to migrate towards the fertile and plentiful Nile River valley during its early years of development.
 With its silt laden soil the Nile River delta provided perfect conditions for agricultural growth.
 Furthermore, the abundance of wildlife and scores of fish within the river itself provided a plentiful amount of food that allowed for a dramatic rise in population growth amongst the populations settling alongside its banks